sphinx-doc/sphinx/doc/development/tutorials/recipe.rst

 .. rubric:: The directive class

-The first thing to examine is the ``RecipeNode`` directive:
+The first thing to examine is the ``RecipeDirective`` directive:

 .. literalinclude:: examples/recipe.py
    :language: python
    :linenos:
-   :lines: 15-40
+   :lines: 17-37

 Unlike :doc:`helloworld` and :doc:`todo`, this directive doesn't derive from :class:`docutils.parsers.rst.Directive` and doesn't define a ``run`` method.